 Here at Acenitec, we love dogs.
 In fact, we donate a portion of our profits to the Central Oklahoma Humane Society and often post tips and tricks to help you maintain a safe house for your pet.
 As locals to Oklahoma City, we also know that sometimes you want to take your pup on an adventure outside the home.

 Oklahoma City has some fantastic fur-friendly places for you to take your canines.
-We thought we would start off with our five favorite dog parks in OKC.
+Just remember to be cautious if it is your first time going to a park as you won’t be familiar with the dogs there.
+You don’t want to approach a nervous dog and end up being bit by it, always be on the safe side.
+If you do end up being bitten then you may want to contact someone like this Dallas Personal Injury Law Firm to see if you could get compensation for your injuries.
+We have never had any bad experiences at the dog parks in our area though so we thought we would start off with our five favorite dog parks in OKC.
 We went to each park and rated it based off amenities, average user rating, and the amount of fun for the pooches!

 Paw OK is one of the most popular dog parks in Oklahoma City, and it is no wonder why!
 The park boasts not only small and large areas but also an off-leash pond area.
 The park has an agility course for those who have canines who need physical and mental exercise.

 There are also water stations, benches, trees to shade you from the dog days of summer, and large trash cans.
 Poop bags are by donation–be sure to bring your extra plastic grocery bags to add to the station.

 We give this park 4.5 out of 5 paws.
 It’s a large park with a variety of activities, but the patchy grass can make this park muddy after it rains.
 The good news is that there is a pup wash just down the road.
 If your furry pal is too dirty after playing, you can spray them off super quick at the coin-operated Mac’s Dog Wash.